Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

 The derivative with respect to $w$ in the definition of the flux is taken after the angular part $f_w=f_{w_0}$ has been fixed in the angular collision integral.
 Isotropic wave turbulence~\cite{ZLF} is a particular case of Eq.~\eqref{eq:fluxang} where $St_{\Omega}\left(w,f_{w_0},\theta_k \right)=St_{\Omega}\left(w \right)$ is independent of the angle.
 In non-isotropic systems, it is natural to expect the flux $\Pi_\alpha^r$ to depend on the angle.
 The average over a sphere gives the constant non-zero total radial flux

 The scaling obtained above arises in two distinct helicity configurations.
 In the first, helicity is equally distributed between left- and right-handed waves, so that the mean helicity vanishes: $e_{+,\mathbf{k}}=e_{-,\mathbf{k}}$ and $\overline{H}=0$.
-In the second, helicity is concentrated on a single branch, corresponding to a sign-definite helicity state, e.g $e_{-,\mathbf{k}}=0$, so that $\overline{H}>0$.
-In this case the kinetic equation admits an additional scaling solution corresponding to a helicity cascade.
+In the second, helicity is concentrated on a single branch, corresponding to a sign-definite helicity state, e.g $e_{-,\mathbf{k}}=0$, so that $\overline{H}>0$, \addMS{and the dynamics is restricted to the positive branch only}.
+In the latter case, the kinetic equation \addMS{restricted to the positive branch} admits an additional scaling solution corresponding to a helicity cascade.
 Since the helicity density at each wavenumber scales as $ke_{(+,k)}$, the flux relation is modified accordingly